TomerFi/property-based-matrix-testing-tutorial/post/POST.md

 cover_image: https://source.unsplash.com/EWLHA4T-mso
 ---

-## Property-Based testing with a dynamic matrix

-A while back, I had to roll out a dynamic matrix to fully test some feature I was working on at the time.</br>

-I can't even remember what was the case or the project, but ever since then, I've been using the same technique to accomplish matrix testing.</br>
+I've been using the same technique to accomplish property-based matrix testing in *Java* for a long time.</br>
 It's not very pretty, or clean, but it gets the job done. :sunglasses:</br>

-I've been using [JUnit's ParameterizedTest annotation][1] to incorporate property-based testing (PBT), and a [MethodSource annotation][2] pointing to a method that spits out a stream representing the matrix.</br>
+Using *JUnit's* [ParameterizedTest][1] and a [MethodSource][2] annotations to point to a method as an argument supplier that spits out a stream representing my matrix.</br>
 It's pretty straightforward, but the more parameter types I have in my matrix, the harder it is to read or write the method supplying them. :dizzy_face:</br>

-Lately, I discovered [JUnit Pioneer][3], which is a *JUnit 5 Extension Pack*, amongst all the goodies introduced, you can find the [CartesianProductTest annotation][4].</br>
-Incorporated with a couple of a [CartesianEnumSource annotations][5] and the matrix implementation becomes much more simple and elegant. :smiley:</br>

-Let's have a look.</br>
+Let's take a look.</br>

-Creating a dynamic property-based matrix from the following *Enums* should spit out 6 tests:
+First, these are the two types for our matrix, these should spit out 6 test cases:

 ```java
   enum Direction {